 This series is a must have for fans of Campbell’s work, as well as history buffs and people into cultural studies....
 Whether you know Campbell’s work or not, love history, mythology, philosophy and would like to explore something worthwhile, Mythos III is a fine culmination of all of these things and then some.
 Highly Recommended!—Ruben R. Rosario, Film Monthly

 If you are interested in licensing the rights to republish or permission to quote or extract from one of the works of Joseph Campbell, please visit our Rights and Permissions page.

 JCF Publications News:

-The Romance of the Grail Coming Soon By David_Kudler
+The Romance of the Grail Now Available!
+By David_Kudler

 Throughout his life, Joseph Campbell was deeply engaged in the study of the Grail Quests and Arthurian legends of the European Middle Ages.
 In this new volume of the Collected Works of Joseph Campbell, editor Evans Lansing Smith collects Campbell’s writings and lectures on Arthurian legends, including his never-before-published master’s thesis on Arthurian myth, “A Study of the Dolorous Stroke.”
 Campbell’s writing captures the incredible stories of such figures as Merlin, Gawain, and Guinevere as well as the larger patterns and meanings revealed in these myths.
 Merlin’s death and Arthur receiving Excalibur from the Lady of the Lake, for example, are not just vibrant stories but also central to the mythologist’s thinking.